A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Core Concepts of SSM

 \subsection{Structured State Space Sequence Models (S4)}

 S4 proposed by Gu \textit{et al.} \cite{gu2021efficiently} demonstrates how to efficiently compute all forms of the SSM: the recurrent representation, and the convolutional representation.
 Additionally, S4 employs a bilinear method for discretizing the parameters of the SSM, converting the state space parameter $\textbf{\textit{A}}$ into an approximation $\overline{\textbf{\textit{A}}}$.
 In S4, the parameter $D$ from the original state space model is either set to 0 or used as a residual connection.
+The discrete SSM can be expressed in its recurrent form as shown in \autoref{eq:3} and \autoref{eq:4}.
+The recurrent representation of the equation below can be scanned in parallel using a prefix sum operation, as the current input does not explicitly depend on the previous hidden layer.
+This makes parallel scan achievable, thereby reducing time complexity from linear to logarithmic.